This guide will help you prepare for your high-dose rate brachytherapy treatment at Memorial Sloan Kettering Cancer Center (MSK).

 People who smoke can have breathing problems when they have procedure.
 Stopping even for a few days before procedure can help.
-If you currently smoke or recently quit smoking, you will be referred to the Tobacco Cessation Program by your surgeon.
+If you currently smoke or recently quit smoking, you will be referred to the Tobacco Treatment Program by your surgeon.
 You will receive a call from a nurse at the program, or you may contact the program at (212) 610-0579.

 Sleep apnea is a common breathing disorder that causes a person to stop breathing for short periods while sleeping.
 The most common type is obstructive sleep apnea (OSA).
 This means that the airway becomes completely blocked during sleep, so no air can get through.
 OSA can cause serious problems after procedure.
 Please tell us if you have sleep apnea or if you think you might have it.
 If you use a breathing machine (CPAP) for sleep apnea, bring it with you the day of your procedure.